How to Build and Use a Trash Can Composter

-In addition to a proper ratio of materials, you'll also need to make sure that your compost stays moist but not wet.
-In general, your compost should feel like a wrung-out sponge—slightly damp but not sopping.
-Any wetter than that, and it will start to smell because it has become anaerobic—meaning oxygen is not reaching parts of the pile.
-If your pile dries out, it will still break down eventually, but it will take much, much longer than it should.
-A pile that is too dry generally will not emit any warmth.
+In general, compost should feel like a wrung-out sponge—slightly damp but not sopping.
+Anything that's wetter than that will start to smell because it has become anaerobic, meaning oxygen is not reaching parts of the pile.
+On the flip side, a pile that is too dry generally will not emit any warmth.
 Monitor the moisture level throughout the decomposition process, and adjust your ratio of greens to browns accordingly.

-In addition to monitoring moisture, you'll also need to keep your compost aerated to provide oxygen.
+In addition to moisture, you'll also need to keep your compost aerated to provide oxygen.
 In a traditional pile, this is done by digging into the pile and turning the contents every week or two.
-You can aerate your trash can composter by simply laying it on its side and rolling it around a few times.
+You can aerate your trash can composter by simply laying it on its side and rolling it a few times.
 Do this once or twice a week until the compost is ready to use.